All in One View

 What are the embodied carbon emissions of your computer?

 Find the model of the computer you are using right now to do this course and try to find out its embodied carbon emissions.
-The links below from some manufacturers might be useful.

 - Which part produces a larger carbon footprint?